pymivn/ctf/2022/DefCamp-CTF/cant-touch-this.md

 > What system management tool did the attacker use in order to launch its program with full privileges?
 (Points: 50)

-Not remember what I did.
+In many process names, there are `NSudo.exe` seems suspicous, tried it and got flag.

 > We know that the attacker managed to download an infected executable using a Windows utility.
 We need that name, please.
 (Points: 50)

 In `process.name`, there are `msedge`, and `chrome`, which are browsers can be used to download (search for `download` keyword).
-But they are not the result. `bitsadmin` is the answer after trying to google what `bitsadmin` process does https://gist.github.com/rosswd/cad64650ca1b03bd1789a69edbeb586c
+But they are not the result. `bitsadmin` is the downloader after trying to google what `bitsadmin` process does https://gist.github.com/rosswd/cad64650ca1b03bd1789a69edbeb586c , it used to download `Winupdate.exe`, it's the flag.

 ## Conclusion
 this tagged "medium" but pretty easy for a DevOps who daily use ELK